Home Education and the Law

 It is only a parent who can register a child with a school.
 The child becomes a registered pupil from the “expected first day of attendance” which is the first day that the parent has agreed or notified the school that the child will attend.
 (If the child is simply sent in to school on or after the expected first day, this also signifies agreement)

-In the EHCP scenario the parent can refuse to register the child at the school on the basis that the child is to be home educated instead, see LB Richmond upon Thames v AC 2017 as per HHJ Ward “There is no obligation on a parent to send a child to the school named in the statement but there is an obligation to secure that the child is properly educated.”
+A child cannot “become registered” at a school by the parent filling in a preference form or by the school being named on the EHCP or ordered by the SEN tribunal In the EHCP scenario the parent can refuse to register the child at the school on the basis that the child is to be home educated instead, see LB Richmond upon Thames v AC 2017 as per HHJ Ward “There is no obligation on a parent to send a child to the school named in the statement but there is an obligation to secure that the child is properly educated.”

 A child is not automatically registered at a school by virtue of a School Attendance Order; the parent also has to agree that the child will attend.
 It is somewhat of a misnomer to call it an “Attendance Order” since it is actually a registration order “requiring him [the parent] to cause the child to become a registered pupil at a school named in the order.”
-My page on SAOs is here.

 Local Authority Duties

-Local authorities have a duty under section 436a Education Act 1996 [Children Missing Education] to make arrangements to identify children outside school who aren’t receiving education.
+Local authorities have a linked duty under section 436a Education Act 1996 [Children Missing Education] to make arrangements to identify children outside school who aren’t receiving education.
 My page on Children Missing Education is here.

 The phrase about routine monitoring no longer appears in home education guidance but was nevertheless affirmed in this written parliamentary answer on May 10th 2019 “Local authorities have no statutory duties in relation to monitoring the quality of home education on a routine basis.”